Credentialing & Financial Resources

 If you’re new to locums and have always received a W-2 instead of a 1099, two actions can help you avoid tax-time surprises.

-Regardless of what business structure you choose, Alexis Gallati, principal tax strategist at Gallati Professional Services, recommends opening a business checking account first thing.
+Regardless of what business structure you choose, Alexis Gallati, founder and lead tax strategist at Cerebral Tax Advisors, recommends opening a business checking account first thing.
 A separate checking account makes it easier to keep your books organized, and clean books make for easier locum tenens taxes.

 The second action is to get set up to pay estimated quarterly taxes.
 The rules for how often and how much you pay will change depending on your business structure and whether you set up a tax entity.